Sagar2366/LearnWithSagar/CKA/9_authentication_in_kubernetes.md

   1. Authentication
   2. Authorization
   3. Admission control, and finally, the execution of the request if all checks are passed.
-This structured approach ensures that only authorized requests are processed, maintaining the security and integrity of the Kubernetes cluster.

 ![access-control-overview](https://github.com/user-attachments/assets/9d310cea-e7d3-4ba9-91ec-26a833220d34)